Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

 # Abstract

-They propose a novel end-to-end surrogate model for traffic assignment, specifically user equilibrium traffic assignment problems.
+ - In this paper, we leverage the power of heterogeneous graph neural networks to propose an end-to-end surrogate model for traffic assignment, specifically user equilibrium traffic assignment problems.
+ -